-This course immerses students in emerging trends and issues in digital and cyber forensics.
+Students are immersed in emerging trends and issues in digital and cyber forensics.
 The content of the course may vary from semester to semester but includes analysis of current research, security concerns, standards publications, and professional issues.

 DFSC 7300.
 E-Discovery.
 3 Hours.